vigidroid/fat-aar-plugin/README.md

 **[Features]**
 * Support embed `android library project`, `java project`, `android library and java library from maven repositories`.
 Local jar file is not needed to use `embed`, `compile` is enough.
 * Work fine with the original features provided by `android plugin`.
 Such as multi build type, product flavor, manifest placeholder, proguard...
 If you find something wrong, commit an issue.
-* The jar files in embedded dependencies will be bundled into `libs\` in aar.
-If the proguard is on, they will be bundled into `classes.jar` in aar, it means classes in dependencies will also be obfuscated.
+* The jar files in embedded dependencies will be bundled into `libs\` in aar when the proguard is off.
+Otherwise , they will be bundled into `classes.jar` in aar, it means classes in dependencies will also be obfuscated.

 ## Getting Started